-The Beach Suitability Grade of Good indicates microbial water quality is considered suitable for swimming most of the time but may be susceptible to pollution after rain, with several potential sources of minor faecal contamination.
+The Beach Suitability Grade of Very Good indicates microbial water quality is considered suitable for swimming almost all of the time, with few potential sources of faecal contamination.

-Enterococci levels increased slightly with increasing rainfall, occasionally exceeding the safe swimming limit after little rain, and often after 10 mm of rain.
+Enterococci levels increased slightly with increasing rainfall, often exceeding the safe swimming limit after 10 mm or more of rain.